igorsgm/laravel-git-hooks/README.md

 Once you've configured and registered the hooks, you're all set!

 ## 2️⃣ General Usage
-### Usage of the configured pre-commit hooks
+### Usage of the configured Pre-commit Hooks
-To use the already created pre-commit hooks of this package, you can simply edit the `pre-commit` section of git-hooks.php config file.
+To use the pre-configured pre-commit hooks provided by this package, simply edit the `pre-commit` section of the `git-hooks.php` config file.
 Here's an example of how to configure them:
 ```php
 'pre-commit' => [
     \Igorsgm\GitHooks\Console\Commands\Hooks\PintPreCommitHook::class, // Laravel Pint